gnsandeep/NIHChestXray_CNN/README.md

 | Pneumonia | 0.6580 | 0.7616 | 0.7410 |
 | Pneumothorax | 0.7993 | 0.8892 | 0.8859 |

+DenseNet121 performed better on full dataset when compared to ResNet50.

 ## Evaluation
 DenseNet and ResNet models were trained and evaluated on smaller dataset to finetune hyper parameters like learning rate, weight decay and optimizer.
 A Simple CNN model was also used.